seed-ecosystem/seed-whitepaper/protocol/queues/README.md

 through side-channels (using QR-code, link though different service, etc.).

 > [!WARNING]
-> Drawback of our current approach is that we directly sharing private key in QR
+> Drawback of our current approach is that we directly share private key in QR
 > code.
 Later we will implement a protocol extension which will allow us to
 > share such a QR Code that will only contain a public key for key-exchange, so
 > after the exchange the protocol will not be usable.